johnnyboysydney/README.md_Generator/README.md

 You just need to run node index.js from your terminal console in the file directory

 2. What if I get an error?
-Ensure that you have install all the dependencies required for this to work See Dependencies section.
+Ensure that you have install all the dependencies required for this to work.
+See Dependencies section.

+3. Is this for automating the creation of the readme file?
+Yes, that is correct.
+At least the layout and the data you have provided will be laid out for you

 ### License